JaneliaSciComp/JaneliaDataStandards/ArrayOrder.md

 values, called a "flattened" array.

-Indexing into a multi-dimensional array is done with an ordered tuple, each element of which indexes into one of the arrays dimensions.
+Indexing into a multi-dimensional array is done with an ordered tuple, each element of which indexes into one of the array's dimensions.
 Elements of this tuple are called "coordinates."
 For example, the tuple `(i,j,k)` indexes a three-dimensional array, and `i`, `j`, and `k` are its coordinates.
 We will call `i` the "left" or "first" index, and `k` the